Weble/RevisoApi/README.md

 ```

-will return a \Webleit\RevisoApi\Model object, which is Arrayable and Jsonable, and that can be therefore used in many ways.
+will return a `\Weble\RevisoApi\Model` object, which is Arrayable and Jsonable, and that can be therefore used in many ways.

 ## CRUD